 What do semiconductors, building materials, aluminum, and plastics have in common?

-Well, they all power the functioning of a whole gamut of sectors, from tech and construction to manufacturing and the food industry.
-But more significantly, all of them continue to experience a surge in demand, driving an increase in prices.
+They all power the functioning of a whole gamut of sectors, from tech and construction to manufacturing and the food industry.
+But more significantly, they all continue to experience a surge in demand, increasing prices.

 Shortages are nothing new, and neither are the culprits: COVID-19 and the supply chain crisis (94% of Fortune 1000 companies are affected by supply chain disruptions).
 The two were a rude awakening for consumers worldwide as prices and shipping times started to soar and inventories—dwindle.